kubernetes101/pib-dev/README.md

 > Best Practice: as you begin projects, ensure that you have Codespaces and Azure subscriptions with proper permissions

+## inner-loop

+- `inner-loop` refers to the tasks that developers do every day as part of their development process
+  - Generally, `inner-loop` happens on the individual developer workstation
+    - For PiB, the inner-loop and developer workstation is Codespaces
+    - When a developer creates a Codespace, that is their "personal development workstation in the cloud"
+- As part of PiB, we have automated the creation of the developer workstation using a repeatable, consistent, Infrastructure as Code approach
+  - We have an advanced workshop planned for customizing the Codespaces experience for your project
+- With the power of Codespaces, a developer can create a consistent workstation with a few clicks in less than a minute

+## outer-loop

+- `outer-loop` refers to the tasks that developers and DevOps do as they move from dev to test to pre-prod to production
+  - Generally `outer-loop` happens on shared compute outside of the developer workstation
+  - For PiB, outer-loop uses a combination of Codespaces and `dev/test clusters` in Azure
+- As part of PiB, we have automated the creation of dev/test clusters using a repeatable, consistent, Infrastructure as Code approach

 ## Create a Codespace

 - From this repo